grahampugh/grahampugh.github.io/_posts/2021-03-02-autopkg-native-yaml-recipes.md

 comments: true
 ---

 Back in 2018, I published a blog post about how you can write AutoPkg recipes in `yaml` format, and convert them to `plist`-format to run them.
 See [Writing AutoPkg recipes and other plist-formatted files in yaml][1].
-I've been writing all my recipes in `yaml` format asince then.
+I've been writing all my recipes in `yaml` format since then.

 `plist` and `yaml` are both serialization standards.
 They both handle arrays, dictionaries, lists etc., and both can be directly imported as python data objects.

-I'm very happy to say that thanks to a lot of work in particular from Elliot Jordan ([@homebysix]), AutoPkg version 2.3, released today, now supports YAML-formatted recipes natively.
+I'm very happy to say that thanks to a lot of work in particular from Elliot Jordan ([@homebysix]), AutoPkg version 2.3, released today, now supports `yaml`-formatted recipes natively.

-Taken from my post in 2018, here is a typical recipe in YAML format:
+Taken from my post in 2018, here is a typical recipe in `yaml` format:

 ```yaml
 Description: Downloads the latest version of KNIME and creates a package.